 After Krakow ended, Phil returned to Germany and Austin to the states to finish out the last year of his university studies.
 Albeit with difficulty, the two continued writing songs together, exchanging ideas and keeping the band alive despite being an ocean apart.
 Throughout this time, both honed their musical skills so as to be better once reunited.

 In August, 2017, Austin made his return to Europe, landing in Freiburg on the 17th.
-The pair immediately picked up right where they left of, playing open mics and beginning their search for bandmates to complete their original vision of a four-piece rock outfit.
+The pair immediately picked up right where they left off, playing open mics and beginning their search for bandmates to complete their original vision of a four-piece rock outfit.
 By November, they’d found Felix Schwer, former drummer of Raumlos, and Sebastian Heieck, a highly trained bassist from the hKDM and a member of numerous musical projects around Freiburg.
 The combination of Horn’s massive vocal range, Dyszy’s high-flying, unconventional guitar playing, Schwer’s thunderous drumming and Heieck’s melodic basslines was exactly the concoction the boys had been dreaming of for two years.
-They began rehearsing as a four-piece, packing out their long-awaited first concert at the now defunct Freigeist Bierbar in April of 2018.
+They began rehearsing as a four-piece, packing out their long-awaited first concert at the now-defunct Freigeist Bierbar in April of 2018.

 The band continued performing throughout the summer as The P.A.
 System, landing gigs at the Come Together Festival and at Zelt Musik Festival in Freiburg.
 In August, the band came to a jarring discovery: someone had already released music under the name “The P.A.
 System.”
 Rather than fighting this, Horn and Dyszy decided it was a golden opportunity to change their name before heading into the studio in November.